anbansal27/Products-Api/README.md

 # Products API

-Products Api is a Web API built on `ASP.Net Core 3.1` to support CRUD operations for Products and Product Options.
+Products Api is a simple Web API built on `ASP.Net Core 3.1` exposing endpoints to manage Products and Product Options.

 The Api utilizes [Swagger for Api Specification](https://swagger.io/) and exposes following endpoints :